|Restaurant Sanitation Ratings|

 - Temporary food service establishments

 All food vendors wishing to sell potentially hazardous foods at an event in Sampson County must complete an application and return it to our office with the required fee prior to the date of operation.
 The event sponsor must also notify the department prior to the event and complete all necessary forms from this office.
-Forms should be submitted to this office at least one week before the event date.
+Forms should be submitted to this office at least 15 days before the event date.
 To complete a form, please click on the icon of the desired form below:

 - Food Service Plan Review Application